As Tesla deals with internal woes, rivals make their move

 The established carmakers have multiple motives.
 They need zero driving emissions vehicles to meet tougher greenhouse gas limits coming into effect in Europe in 2021.
 Diesel is in the doghouse.
 And China, a major market, is pushing hard for more electrics.

-But the new models could also chip away at Tesla’s role as the global leader in luxury electric vehicles at a time when the company is consumed by multiple distractions .
+But the new models will also aim to win back some of the luxury customers drawn away by Tesla’s electric vehicles at a time when the company is consumed by multiple distractions .
 Its CEO, Elon Musk, took to Twitter on Aug.
 7 to abruptly announce he had secured funding to take his company private, only to turn around 17 days later to say that Tesla would remain public .
 The electric carmaker is also facing financial pressure, with a $230 million debt payment that’s due in November on top of the $920 million that must be paid off three months later.
 And it has only recently hit production targets for its Model 3 mass-market vehicle.

 In the meantime, its rivals — who had emphasized diesel and hybrids — are finally rolling out the leading edge of what they say will be a slew of all-electric models.
 Their latest offerings are “the vanguard” of more to come, said Ferdinand Dudenhoeffer, director of the Center for Automotive Research at the University of Duisburg-Essen.